regebro/reportingdb/reportingdb.rst

 .. note::

-   So you make the reports.
-For the SQL database you end up writing these elaborate queries with loads of JOIN statements, and you make a nice table or a nice graph out of it.
+   But you make the reports.
+For the SQL database you end up writing these elaborate queries with loads of JOIN statements.

    For the NoSQL database you actually have to write a program that exports the correct data into a CSV file that you then can make reports from.
 Maybe you have to merge the data from different databases.

+   You make a nice table or a nice graph out of the data.
 All is well.
 Your boss is happy.
 Your job is secure!

 ----